-A Mama for Owen by Marion Dane Bauer makes me cry every time I read it, and not just because I am pregnant ( this review is from 2010 I am not expecting) It”™s a true story about a baby Hippo who lost his mama in the Tsunami that so many other babies both creature and human did.
-The story is one about friendship, about adoption and about love.
+A Mama for Owen by Marion Dane Bauer makes me cry every time I read it, and not just because I am pregnant ( this review is from 2010 I am not expecting) It’s a true story about a baby Hippo who lost his mama in the Tsunami that so many other babies both creature and human did.
+The story is about friendship, about adoption and about love.
 See Owen the little Hippo finds Mzee a big old giant tortoise and even though they are different species, and Mzee is a boy, Owen treats him like his mama.

-Edited for 2013 – Even though I had read it with my son many times as a toddler when we read it together when he was 5 and fully aware of the finality of losing a parent in devastated him, and I was left feeling terrible.
+Edited for 2013 – Even though I read it with my son many times as a toddler when we read it together when he was 5 and fully aware of the finality of losing a parent in devastated him, and I felt terrible.
 He was very upset by this, and I wanted to mention how differently kids can accept books years later because of their greater understanding of the world.

 Whoever You Are by Mem Fox.
 Every time I read this, I get goosebumps.
 The book is simple and talks about the differences of little children all over the world, but focuses on what they all have in common.
-Children of various cultures are shown, smiling, laughing, crying, and the reader can see that even if the clothes or houses or food is different, the insides are the same.
-I always choke up reading this book because it”™s so beautiful and a great reminder for all of us that while we so often focus on what we see as different most of what we have in common.
+Children of various cultures are shown, smiling, laughing, crying.
+The reader can see that even if the clothes or houses or food is different, the insides are the same.
+I always choke up reading this book because it’s so beautiful and a great reminder for all of us.
+While we so often focus on what we see as different most of what we have in common.

 Rosa by Nikki Giovanni is not so much a biography, but it is most definitely a historical account of one woman who changed a nation.
-We all know the story of Rosa Parks but no matter how well you know the facts, reading a children”™s book about it makes me cry.
-The author has done a fantastic job setting the stage, explaining how Rosa Parks was not your typical heroine, she was just a seamstress, just like everyone else.
+We all know the story of Rosa Parks but no matter how well you know the facts, reading a children’s book about it makes me cry.
+The author does a fantastic job setting the stage, explaining how Rosa Parks was not your typical heroine, she was just a seamstress, just like everyone else.
 This is imperative to the message that one woman can stand up for what is right and make big changes.
 I also appreciated that the author included so much about the women who spearheaded the bus boycott.
-I am in my 30s, and I feel inspired reading this as a woman, to think of the power it can have over young girls excites me.
-I can not wait to read this to my daughter.
+In my 30s, I feel inspired reading this as a woman.
+To think of the power it can have over young girls excites me.
+I cannot wait to read this to my daughter.

 Brontorina by James Howe is possibly one of my new favorite books on the planet.
-It”™s not a new book, but I have never read it before.
-My daughter loved it and while the lesson about creating inclusive environments went over her head the lesson about being true to yourself and doing something that has never been done before didn”™t.
-The story is about a dinosaur who wants to be a ballerina and while a studio initially allows her to dance it”™s clear that she is just too big.
-The story doesn”™t end there and with some help from friends who support her dream, they find a way to include everyone.
+It’s not a new book, but I have never read it before.
+My daughter loved it and while the lesson about creating inclusive environments went over her head the lesson about being true to yourself and doing something that has never been done before didn’t.
+The story is about a dinosaur who wants to be a ballerina and while a studio initially allows her to dance it’s clear that she is just too big.
+The story doesn’t end there and with some help from friends who support her dream, they find a way to include everyone.
 I dare you not to tear up when the ballet teacher tells Brontarina that she MUST dance.

 Did I Tell You I Love You Today? by Deloris Jordan is a very practical yet heartwarming look at all the ways parents show love to their children every day, from feeding them healthy food to praying after they go to bed.
 My son loved all the big boy things in the book like, the school bus, basketball, and the playground.
 I teared up reading the book, but I cry at American Idol so that may not be indicative of anything!

 Librarian on the Roof! by M.G.
 King made me cry.
-The true story is about a librarian who did what she needed to do to raise enough money to make a functional children”™s section in the oldest library in Texas.
+The true story is about a librarian who did what she needed to do to raise enough money to make a functional children’s section in the oldest library in Texas.
 What she did was stay on the roof of that library for a week, and it worked.
-I loved the message that libraries are vital, that books open doors, and that providing access to information to those who can”™t afford to get it on their own is a worthwhile cause.
-This book made me want to cheer, it had me spouting off lessons left and right to my kids, and it absolutely captivated all three of us.
+I loved the message that libraries are vital, that books open doors, and that providing access to information to those who can’t afford to get it on their own is a worthwhile cause.
+This book made me want to cheer.
+It had me spouting off lessons left and right to my kids.
+And, it absolutely captivated all three of us.
 Go read this book and learn more about RoseAleta Laurell the real librarian on the roof.

 Where the Wild Things Are by Maurice Sendak is one of those books that makes me cry just when I think of it.
-If you aren”™t familiar with this book, it”™s not sad.
-It”™s about a little boy who is acting up and gets sent to his room.
-While in his room his imagination runs wild and he is transported to a world where there are no rules, no parents and no consequences for bad behavior.
-Ultimately though Max”™s heart pulls him back home where he is loved most of all, even when he”™s wild.
+If you aren’t familiar with this book, it’s not sad.
+Max acts up and his parents send him to his room.
+While in his room his imagination runs wild.
+It transports him to a world with no rules, no parents and no consequences for bad behavior.
+Ultimately though Max’s heart pulls him back home where he is loved most of all, even when he’s wild.
 I think this is an amazing love story about parents and children and unconditional love.

-Dad, Jackie, and Me by Myron Ulburg is a touching look at father”™s and son”™s and the complex relationship that develops at the same time as tackling bigger themes like discrimination and baseball.
+Dad, Jackie, and Me by Myron Ulburg is a touching look at fathers and sons and the complex relationship that develops at the same time as tackling bigger themes like discrimination and baseball.
 A father and son share a love of baseball and specifically of Jackie Robinson.
-This book handles these multiple themes very well and will likely create a few lumps in your throat as you read the sometimes achingly honest text.
+This book handles these multiple themes very well.
+It will likely create a few lumps in your throat with sometimes achingly honest text.
 I really liked this book and how it linked different kinds of discrimination, adversity and the way the human spirit can triumph over both.